giancambo/benperk.github.io/msdn/README.md

 + [How to setup IP Security Restrictions for an Azure App Service][AZA23]
 + [Mapping a custom domain name to an Azure App Service][AZA24]
 + [How to delete a Web App backup][AZA25]
++ [How to reduce downtime when moving a custom domain between Azure Web Apps][AZA26]

 ## Azure Features
 + [Using Traffic Manager with Microsoft Azure Web App][AZFE1]